Kentucky Route 11: Beattyville to Clay City

 KY 11 heads through northern Lee County.
 The highway meets the east end of KY 498 halfway between Beattyville and Zoe, where the route intersects KY 3330 (Shoemaker Ridge Road).
 KY 11 meets the east end of KY 1036 at Zachariah at the Lee–Wolfe county line and the west end of KY 715 a little to the north.
 The highway closely follows the Middle Fork of the Red River from its headwaters northwest into Powell County.
-KY 11 continues through the Red River Gorge and through Natural Bridge State Resort Park on its way to Slade, where the highway has a diamond interchange with the Bert T. Combs Mountain Parkway.
+KY 11 continues through the Red River Gorge and through Natural Bridge State Resort Park on its way to Slade, where the highway has a diamond interchange with the Mountain Parkway.
 Immediately to the north of the interchange, KY 11 turns west and joins KY 15 on Campton Road.
 The two highways head west through the valley of the Middle Fork Red River, parallel to the parkway, through junctions with KY 77 (Nada Tunnel Road) at Nada, KY 1639 (South Fork Road) at the confluence of the South and Middle forks of the Red River, and KY 613 (North Fork Road) at Bowen at the confluence of the Middle Fork with the North Fork to form the Red River proper.

 KY 11 and KY 15 continue west through Rosslyn, where the routes meet KY 3354 (Cat Creek Road) and KY 1184 (Cane Creek Road) and cross to the north side of the parkway.
 The highways pass through the city of Stanton on College Avenue.
 In the center of the city, KY 11 and KY 15 intersect KY 213 (Main Street); the routes also have junctions with KY 2483 (Sipple Street) and KY 2486 (Washington Street).
 The highways cross Judy Creek and meet the south end of KY 2073 (Halls Lane) as they head west out of town.
 KY 11 and KY 15 follow Stanton Road to Clay City, where they follow Main Street.
 In the east end of town, the highways meet the east end of KY 2480 (10th Avenue), the north end of KY 1057 (11th Street), and KY 2026 (9th Street) and pass by the Clay City National Bank Building.
 KY 11 and KY 15 continue by the south end of KY 2479 (3rd Street) and diverge near the west end of town after KY 11 crosses the Red River for the last time.